Lateral Foot Pain: 9 Causes (& How to Treat)

 A tendinitis diagnosis is confirmed by the doctor through direct assessment and imaging, like ultrasound or MRI.

-What to do: You should elevate the affected foot and apply cold compresses for 10 to 20 minutes, 3 to 4 times per day day.
+How to treat: You should elevate the affected foot and apply cold compresses for 10 to 20 minutes, 3 to 4 times per day day.
 If pain and swelling persists even after an adequate rest period, the doctor may require more targeted treatment with medication and physiotherapy.

 5. Sprain